FredHutch/Galeano-Nino-Bullman-Intratumoral-Microbiota_2022/README.md

 Tiff files can be accessed via: https://fh-pi-bullman-s-eco-public.s3.us-west-2.amazonaws.com/DataTransfer/Galeano_Nino_et_al_visium_scans/CRC_OSCC_visium_tiff.tar.gz and https://doi.org/10.5281/zenodo.7419806

+Please note for sample CRC_16, the slide id is V10S15-020 and area code is D1; for sample OSCC_2, the slide id is V11A07-022 and area code is A1.

 We also uploaded fastq files for your convenience: https://fh-pi-bullman-s-eco-public.s3.us-west-2.amazonaws.com/DataTransfer/Galeano_Nino_et_al_visium_scans/CRC_OSCC_visium_fastq.tar.gz

 ## Environment and Reference Data